- Search The Registry

 Lydia Cabrera was born on this date in 1899.
 She was an Afro Cuban writer and literary activist.

 Born in Havana, Cuba, she was the youngest of eight children in a family of social and financial privilege in pre-revolutionary Cuba.
-Her father, Raimundo Cabrera Bosch, was also a writer, jurist, lawyer, and a former fighter for Cuba's independence.
+Her father, Raimundo Cabrera Bosch, was also a writer, jurist, lawyer, and a former activist for Cuba's independence.
 Her mother, Elisa Marcaida Casanova, was a housewife.
-The family had many African servants and child caretakers who introduced young Lydia to the world brought to Cuba by the African slaves.
+The family had many African servants and child caretakers who introduced young Lydia to the world brought to Cuba by the Middle Passage.
 Through them she learned about African folklore, stories, traditions, religions, and their mystical world.
-Her father’s contributions are evident in many of her writings.
+Her father’s contributions are also evident in many of her writings.

 She represented well-known themes within universal folklore from a different perspective as well.
 For example, Cabrera used the popular motif of a magical object (a saucepan, a salt shaker, a tablecloth) that provides endlessly for its owner, but she re-created it using as characters people from Colonial Cuba, such as clever slaves, their white owners, and European and local slave merchants.
 Themes of universal folklore such as cruel stepmothers, lost children, and the magic fish that has the power to grant wishes are also present in some of the stories she tells.

-Cabrera devoted her life to the study of Africans in Cuba and their influence on the development of Cuban folklore, a development that was also influenced by the Spanish culture that had been brought to the island during the Conquest.
+Cabrera devoted her life to the study of Afro Cubans and their influence on the development of Cuban folklore, a development that was also influenced by the Spanish culture that had been brought to the island during the Conquest.
 Lydia Cabrera died in Miami on September 19th, 1991.

 Otto G. Richter Library,